 The Foreign Fire Insurance Board receives and accounts for revenues received from the 2% tax on fire insurance policies sold by foreign (out of state) insurance companies.
-The board oversees this fund.

 Historic Preservation Commission

 The Historic Preservation Commission preserves and protects Naperville's Historic District by fostering and encouraging the preservation of private and public building and landmark structures.